Bluetheguytryingtomakeveryonesmile/Bluetheguytryingtomakeveryonesmile/README.md

 - 👀 I’m interested in ... scott pilgrim undertale sonic
 - 🌱 I’m currently learning ... frencn and japanes
 - 💞️ I’m looking to collaborate on ... stuff i guess
-- 📫 How to reach me ... dm me on diedord
+- 📫 How to reach me ... dm me on discord
+-

 <!---
 Bluetheguytryingtomakeveryonesmile/Bluetheguytryingtomakeveryonesmile is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.